prakhar523/rideshare/README.md

 #Intro

-This case study was done as part of my enrollment in the Data Science Immersive program at Galvanize.
-My partner Cynthia and I were given 7 hours from start to finish to analyze data from a ride share company and prepare a presentation that answered the following questions:
+This case study was done as part of the Data Science Immersive program at Galvanize.
+My partner Cynthia and I were given 7 hours to analyze data from a ride share company, and prepare a presentation that addressed the problem.
+The problem was presented as such:

-  - How did you compute the target?
-  - What model did you use in the end?
-Why?
-  - Alternative models you considered?
-Why are they not good enough?
-  - What performance metric did you use?
-Why?
-  - Based on insights from the model, what actionable plans do you propose to reduce churn?
+#(Company X) is interested in predicting rider retention.
+Identify what factors are the best predictors for retention, and offer suggestions to operationalize those insights to help Company X.